Intex vs Bestway Above-Ground Pools 2024 Comparison: Which Brand is Better?

 They are available in a 16’ x 48” round shape or a 24’ x 12’ x 52” oval shape.

-Like Intex, Bestway offers pumps in the Flowclear and the Flowclear Sand versions in a variety of sizes.
+Like Intex, Bestway offers pumps in the Flowclear and the Flowclear Sand versions in various sizes.
 If you get these pumps as a package with your pool, they are good to get you started, but they aren’t as good as the Intex Krystal Clear pumps.
 Many people swap the one they get with the Intex version.

 So Who’s the Better Brand?